-In this tutorial learn how to make new greeting cards by recycling old cards.
-A variety of techniques are presented that make it easy to create a card you will be proud to give.
-Making recycled cards is a terrific group activity and is fun for people of all ages.
+In this tutorial, learn how to make new greeting cards by recycling old cards.
+This tutorial features a variety of techniques making it easy to create a card that you'll be proud to send.
+Making recycled cards is a terrific group activity and is fun for crafters of all ages.

-This greeting card tutorial builds on the previous tutorials, especially #2: Matted Clip-art Cards.
-If you are new to card making, review that tutorial before starting this one.
+This greeting card tutorial builds on previous tutorials, especially #2: Matted Clip-Art Cards.
+If you are new to card-making, please review that tutorial before starting this one.

-Refer to Tutorial #1: Four Patch Cards for how to make card blanks and envelopes.
+Refer to Tutorial #1: Four Patch Cards to learn how to make card blanks and envelopes.

-It's nice to keep a selection of old cards on hand for card making.
-Being sure to remove any personal messages or signatures, cut the card fronts from the old cards and snip out the verses.
+It's nice to keep a selection of old cards on hand for card-making.
+Being sure to remove any personal messages or signatures, cut the card fronts from the old cards and snip out any verses.
 Keep the old card parts in plastic zipper bags for easy access.

-From your stash of old cards, select a card front as a basis for a new card.
+From your stash of old cards, select a card front as a base for a new card.
 Keep in mind who will receive the card and the occasion when making your choice.
-Make a card blank by cutting letter-size (A4) cardstock in half then folding to make a quarter page card blank or by folding letter-size (A4) cardstock in half to make a half page card blank.
+Make a card blank by cutting letter-size (A4) cardstock in half, then folding it to make a quarter-page card blank, or fold letter-size (A4) cardstock in half to make a half-page card blank.
 See Tutorial #1: Four Patch Cards for more details on card blank and envelope making.

 Read through the card recycling techniques and select one to use.